brenopessoa/diana-demos/diana-se/mongodb-demo/README.md

 **Mongodb**: MongoDB is a free and open-source cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.

-To run this project a Cassandra instance is required, so you can use either a local instalation or using Docker.
+To run this project a MongoDB instance is required, so you can use either a local instalation or using Docker.

 ## Manual instalation